DevikaReddyKundavaram/Animal_classification/README.md

 🙋‍♀️ About Me
 I’m Devika, an aspiring AI/ML Engineer passionate about real-world applications of deep learning.
 This project is part of my journey into transfer learning and computer vision.

+## 📁 Dataset

+Used the [Animal Image Dataset (90 Different Animals)](https://www.kaggle.com/datasets/alessiocorrado99/animals10) from Kaggle for training and evaluation.

+> 📌 Note: You’ll need a Kaggle account to access this dataset.
+Make sure to accept the terms before downloading.

 ## 🚀 How to Run